FaizaM07/CodERA/README.md

 ---

 ## Application Domain
-DoodleDuck serves the Education Technology domain, targeting:
+It serves the Education Technology domain, targeting:
 - **Students**: Individuals at various educational levels seeking programming skills.
 - **Professionals**: Working professionals advancing their careers or transitioning to tech roles.
 - **Programming Enthusiasts**: Hobbyists and self-learners exploring coding for personal projects.